 |Contact | Sitemap ||

-The Clinical Training Program (CTP) in Analytical Psychotherapy is a unique and dynamic two-year part-time clinically oriented training program offered by the C.G.
+The Jungian Psychotherapy Program (JPP), previously the Clinical Training Program (CTP), is a unique and dynamic two-year part-time clinically oriented training program in Analytical Psychotherapy offered by the C.G.
 Jung Institute of Chicago.
 Its focus is to provide health, mental health, and social service professionals an opportunity to enrich and deepen their work through didactic and experiential learning in Analytical Psychotherapy.

-The CTP was developed for health, mental health and social service professionals who:
+The JPP was developed for health, mental health and social service professionals who:

 • Would like to participate in a stimulating learning environment where the faculty are Jungian psychoanalysts and the participants are professionals from a variety of cultural and educational backgrounds

-The Clinical Training Program (CTP) in Analytical Psychotherapy offered by the C.G.
+The Jungian Psychotherapy Program (JPP) in Analytical Psychotherapy offered by the C.G.
 Jung Institute of Chicago is a two-year program where participants meet once a month for a collegial weekend training experience at the Institute.
 The program, which runs from October to June of each year, includes 144 hours of instruction in Jungian theory and 64 hours of small group consultation--all provided by Jungian psychoanalysts.
-Both the length and structure of the CTP enable an engaging and warm educational community that encourages deep personal learning as well as professional networking.
+Both the length and structure of the JPP enable an engaging and warm educational community that encourages deep personal learning as well as professional networking.

 1) Jung’s Map of the Psyche: The World Within and the World Without